 The Governance Committee meets on an annual basis, or when required, to assess the appropriate size of the Board and whether any vacancies are expected due to retirement or otherwise.
 As part of this assessment, the Governance Committee reviews the skill-set of current Board members to determine skills and experience to be considered when recruiting new trustee nominees.
-The members of the Board are canvassed with respect to potential candidates and each candidate is evaluated with respect to his or her experience and expertise, with particular attention paid to those areas of expertise that could best complement the current Board.
-The Governance Committee also assesses any concerns relating to potential conflicts, independence, interlocking board memberships, or time commitment that the candidate may present.
-The Chairman, the Chair of the Governance Committee, as well as other members of the Governance Committee, meet with the potential candidates to determine their interest, availability and suitability.
-The Governance Committee then presents its list of potential candidates and recommendations to the Board.
+The members of the Board are canvassed with respect to potential candidates and each candidate is evaluated with respect to his or her experience and expertise, with particular attention paid to those areas of expertise that could best complement the current Board memberships, or time committee also assesses any concerns relating to potential conflicts, independence, interlocking board memberships, or time commitment that the candidate may present.
+The Chairman, the Chair of the Governance Committee, as well as other members of the Governance Committee then presents its list of potential candidates and recommendations to the Board.
 A continuous list of potential candidates is kept with the records of the Governance Committee.